Nuclear deal dealt possible death blow as Iran yanks UN cameras

 Analysts and diplomats were on June 9 wondering whether Iran had dealt a death blow to the nuclear deal talks by removing 27 UN atomic inspectorate cameras from its main nuclear development programme facilities.

-Officials in Tehran described the move as a response to Europe and Washington’s move to censure Iran for failing to cooperate with the inspectorate, the International Atomic Energy Agency (IAEA).
+Officials in Tehran described the move as a response to Europe and Washington’s move to censure Iran for failing to co-operate with the inspectorate, the International Atomic Energy Agency (IAEA).
 Iran pointedly also said that it had installed additional centrifuges to enrich uranium.
 There are fears Iran may be only weeks away from "breakout", in other words, producing enough highly enriched uranium to make a crude nuclear bomb.
-Weaponising the material for deployment in a nuclear missile would likely take additional years, according to most experts.
+Weaponising the material for deployment in a nuclear missile would likely take some additional years, according to most experts.

-The IAEA has in the past week stepped up its criticism of Iran for not cooperating with its monitoring work.
+The IAEA has in the past week stepped up its criticism of Iran for not co-operating with its monitoring work.
 It has also been in further consultations with Israel, an implacable opponent of the Iranian nuclear programme that has threatened military strikes to prevent Iran from becoming a nuclear state.
-Those consultations may have irritated Tehran as it accuses Israel of sowing disinformation about its nuclear efforts.
-It claims to have no ambition to make a nuclear bomb, but experts have responded that in that case it’s push to stockpile highly enriched uranium makes little sense unless it is simply to gain leverage over the West in its bid to secure the removal of sanctions.
+Those consultations may have irritated Tehran, as it accuses Israel of sowing disinformation about its nuclear efforts.
+It claims to have no ambition to make a nuclear bomb, but experts have responded that in that case its push to stockpile highly enriched uranium makes little sense, unless it is simply to gain leverage over the West in its bid to secure the removal of sanctions.

-A large-scale lifting of sanctions would be one reward for Iran should it agree to curbs on its nuclear programme in return for the reinstatement of the 2015 nuclear deal, or JCPOA—abandoned by former US president Donald Trump in May 2018—but a few stubborn obstacles to such a JCPOA revival remain.
+A large-scale lifting of sanctions would be one reward for Iran should it agree to curbs on its nuclear programme in return for the reinstatement of the 2015 nuclear deal, or JCPOA –abandoned by former US president Donald Trump in May 2018 – but a few stubborn obstacles to such a JCPOA revival remain.
 For instance, US President Joe Biden has not agreed to Iran’s demand that the Islamic Revolutionary Guard Corps (IRGC) be taken off Washington’s list of designated foreign terrorist organisations (FTOs).

-The three European signatories to the JCPOA—known as the E3, they are France, Germany and the UK—said in a June 9 statement: “Iran’s nuclear advances are not only dangerous and illegal, they risk unravelling the deal that we have so carefully crafted together to restore the nuclear deal.
+The three European signatories to the JCPOA – known as the E3: France, Germany and the UK – said in a June 9 statement: “Iran’s nuclear advances are not only dangerous and illegal, they risk unravelling the deal that we have so carefully crafted together to restore the nuclear deal.
 The more Iran is advancing and accumulating knowledge with irreversible consequences, the more difficult it is to come back to the deal.”

 Chinese Foreign Ministry spokesperson Zhao Lijian on June 9 called the US "the culprit in the Iranian nuclear crisis" and urged America to "respond positively to the legitimate concerns of the Iranian side".